 The rest of the procedure for presenting a paper at the conference is as every year, with all deadlines roughly 2 months earlier because of the earlier conference dates.
 Specifically,

-4) The first preliminary programme will be sent out about in early May.
+4) The first preliminary programme will be sent out about in mid-May.

-5) The final programme will be sent out by about June 1, 2019
+5) The final programme will be sent out by about early June.

 The IIPPE Conference Committee